Texas State vs. Georgia Southern NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Eagles have covered the spread twice this year when underdogs by 2.5 points or more (in seven chances).

-- Georgia Southern has eclipsed the over/under in 50% of its opportunities this year (four times in eight games with a set point total).
+- Georgia Southern has eclipsed the over/under in 50% of its opportunities this season (four times over eight games with a set point total).

-- In games that Georgia Southern piles up over 424.8 yards, the team is 2-1 against the spread and 2-2 overall.

-- The Eagles have turned the ball over two more times (13 total) than the Bobcats have forced a turnover (11) this season.
+- The Eagles have turned the ball over 13 times this season, two more turnovers than the Bobcats have forced (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.